 - If you’re going on vacation, you can have them store your shipment in their temperature-controlled facility and they’ll send it once you’re back.
 OR they’ll ship it to your destination so you can sip it by the pool while you’re on vacation.

-The California Wine Club Review
+The California Wine Club Shipment

 I opted for the Premier Series for my first shipment since it’s their most popular option.
-To give you guys a good range, I ordered 4 bottles of wine — 2 red wines and 2 white wines.
+To give you all a good range, I ordered 4 bottles of wine — 2 red wines and 2 white wines.

 The cost came to $86.90 and because I ordered 4 bottles, I got free shipping (score!).
 It took about 4 business days for them to cross coasts and arrive at my home in the Bay State.